PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 ### Paid

-Paid marketing will be used to grow revenue or community and include:
+Paid marketing will be used to grow revenue or community and includes:

 - Search engine
 - YouTube